 Metal and/or heavy duty plastic utensils

 to replace plastic and paper bags from the store.
 This isn’t necessarily a money saver, but I really hate plastic bags!
-I keep a dozen cloth grocery bags in the trunk of the car and another dozen in the pickup truck.
+I keep a dozen cloth grocery bags (that I made myself from “rescued fabric”) in the trunk of the car and another dozen in the pickup truck.
 I’ve gotten into the habit of using them every time I go grocery shopping.
 Some towns – like the town I used to work in – have banned stores from using plastic bags.
 They use paper bags, but the cloth ones are so much better!

 What disposables have you eliminated from daily use?